nsidc/pmesdr/README.txt

 This project software is licensed under the GNU General Public License v3.0.
-Please refer to the LICENSE.txg file for details.
+Please refer to the LICENSE.txt file for details.

 Base directory for the BYU MEASURES project: